- Must be enrolled as a full-time student in an undergraduate program or completing the final year of a fifth-year Master's program.

-- Construct the agenda, organize and chair monthly Executive Committee meetings, and coordinate other activities of the Executive Committee body.
+- Construct the agenda, organize and chair regular Executive Committee meetings, and coordinate other activities of the Executive Committee body.

 - Advise and support other members of Resident Staff and individual residents as needed.

-- Advise Housing and Residence Life professional staff on matters pertinent to the staff and resident experience.
+- Advise HRL professional staff on matters pertinent to the staff and resident experience.